seyhuni/SFAToolbox/README.md

 ```

-Wavelet transform to get swallow patterns and RMS for burst detection:
+*-Wavelet transform to get swallow patterns and RMS for burst detection:-*
 ```
 [c,l] = wavedec(eogF,7,'sym4'); % 8 level decomposition
 for t=1:7